gcpjedi/google-k8s-workshop-v2/modules/02-containers.md

       app -mode=backend -run-migrations -port=8081 -db-host=db -db-password=root
     ```

-    `--link db` [links](https://docs.docker.com/network/links/) the backend container to the database container.
+    * `--link db` [links](https://docs.docker.com/network/links/) the backend container to the database container.

-    `-p 8081:8081` expose port 8081 from the container as port `8081` on the host.
+    * `-p 8081:8081` expose port 8081 from the container as port `8081` on the host.

-    `$IMAGE` tells docker to use image we built earlier for the sample app.
+    * `$IMAGE` tells Docker to use image we built earlier for the sample app.

-    `app -mode=backend -run-migrations -port=8081 -db-host=db -db-password=root` is the application start command. `app` is the executable file that we built and packaged inside the container previously.
+    * `app -mode=backend -run-migrations -port=8081 -db-host=db -db-password=root` is the application start command. `app` is the executable file that we built and packaged inside the container previously.
 In these parameters, we specify that the app should listen at port `8081` and how it can connect to the database.

 1. Run the frontend container.